Note taking feature redesign

 Key Findings

-1. Note reading and comprehension times improved by 37%
+1. Reading and comprehension times improved by 37%.

 Impact on Design